 This used to be really hard for me to do.
 But the more that I say no, the easier it gets.
 And it has allowed me to say yes to things that I truly want to do!

-- Track your time.
+One way to discover how you are using your time is by doing a time audit.
 In the book Say Goodbye to Survival Mode* author Crystal Paine suggests stopping every 30 minutes and write down what you are doing for an entire day.